jrnold/r4ds-exercise-solutions/docs/tidy.md

 3. Compare and contrast `separate()` and `extract()`, Why are there three variations of separation (by position, by separator, and with groups), but only one unite?

 The function `extract` uses a regular expression to find groups and split into columns.
-In `unite` it is unambigous since it is many columns to one, and once the columns are specified, there is only one way to do it, the only choice is the `sep`.
+In `unite` it is unambiguous since it is many columns to one, and once the columns are specified, there is only one way to do it, the only choice is the `sep`.
 In `separate`, it is one to many, and there are multiple ways to split the character string.